Coffeyville Resources: Nitrogen Fertilizer Operations - CVR Partners, LP

 Production Process - The technology and processes used to produce ammonia and UAN are complex.
 The gasifier converts low priced petroleum coke into a hydrogen rich synthesis gas.
 The syngas is then converted into anhydrous ammonia in an ultra high efficiency ammonia plant.
 Subsequently, the ammonia is further upgraded into UAN in a fully integrated UAN plant.

 The majority of the petroleum coke used in the state-of-the-art gasification process is supplied by the Coffeyville Resources Refining & Marketing, refinery located adjacent to the fertilizer operations which is owned by its parent company CVR Energy.

 Historically, petroleum coke has been significantly less expensive than natural gas on a per ton of fertilizer produced basis and prices have been more stable when compared to natural gas prices.
 By using petroleum coke as the primary raw material feedstock instead of natural gas, CVR Partners’ nitrogen fertilizer business has historically been the lowest cost producer and marketer of ammonia and UAN fertilizers in North America.

 In 2011, Coffeyville Resources Nitrogen Fertilizers produced 116,800 tons of ammonia available for sale, and also produced 714,100 tons of UAN.

+Units

+According to CVR's filings with the US DOE's Energy Information Agency, the unit capacities for the CVR Coffeyville Refinery are presented below:

+In addition, the refinery is planning to build a renewable diesel/SAF plant using UOP's EcoFining technology to produce up to 30,000 bpd of SAF and/or Renewable Diesel.